Symplectic involutions of $K3^{[n]}$ type and Kummer $n$ type manifolds: Introduction

 \section{Introduction}

 An involution $\iota$ on a hyperk\"ahler manifold is symplectic if it preserves the holomorphic symplectic form.
 Consider a hyperk\"ahler manifold $X$ of \kntipo, i.e., deformation equivalent to a Hilbert scheme of $n$ points on a $K3$ surface or of Kummer $n$ type, i.e. deformation equivalent to the Albanese fibre of the Hilbert scheme of $n+1$ points on an Abelian surface.
-We are interested in describing the fixed loci of symplectic involutions on $X$.
+We are interested in describing the fixed loci of symplectic involutions on $X$.\\ Automorphisms of \hk manifolds were studied by several authors, starting from the foundational work of Beauville \cite{Beau83}.
+As a non-exhaustive list of works let us mention the study of fixed point free automorphisms by Oguiso and Schr\"oer \cite{OS11}, and by Boissi\`{e}re, Nieper-Wisskirchen and Sarti \cite{BNWS12}, a full classification of symplectic actions on cohomology of fourfolds of $K3^{[2]}$ type by H\"ohn and Mason \cite{HM15} and by Boissi\`ere, Camere and Sarti for nonsymplectic actions \cite{BCS14}.

 In \cite{nik} Nikulin proved that the fixed locus of a symplectic involution on a $K3$ surface consists of $8$ isolated fixed points.
 The second named author proved in \cite{mon1} that the fixed locus of a symplectic involution on a hyperk\"ahler manifold deformation equivalent to a Hilbert square of a $K3$ surface consists of $28$ isolated points and one $K3$ surface.
+This strengthens Camere's conjecture in \cite{cc}.
 Here we generalize these results to any hyperk\"ahler manifold of \kntipo.

 \begin{thm} Let $X$ be a hyperk\"ahler manifold of \kntipo, and let $\iota$ be a symplectic involution on $X$.
-Then, up to deformation, the fixed locus $F$ of $\iota$ consists of finitely many copies of Hilbert schemes of $K3$ surfaces $S^{[m]}$ (where $m \leq \frac{n}{2}$) and possibly isolated fixed points (only when $n \leq 24$).
-The fixed locus $F$ is stratified into loci of even dimensions $F_{2m}$, where $\max (0, \frac{n}{2} - 12) \leq m \leq \frac{n}{2}$.
+Then the fixed locus $F$ of $\iota$ consists of finitely many copies of deformations of Hilbert schemes of $K3$ surfaces $S^{[m]}$ (where $m \leq \frac{n}{2}$) and possibly isolated fixed points (only when $n \leq 24$).
+The fixed locus $F$ is decomposed into loci of even dimensions $F_{2m}$, where $\max (0, \frac{n}{2} - 12) \leq m \leq \frac{n}{2}$.
 Each fixed locus $F_{2m}$ of dimension $2m$ has connected components, each one of which is a deformation of a copy of $S^{[m]}$.
 In particular, the fixed locus $Z$ of largest dimension is the following.